 You know what’s a big YAY in summer?
 Crab legs!
-So, as we approach the summer time, I wanted to give you some information about crab legs to help you with portion control and menu planning.
+So, here’s some information to help you with portion control and menu planning.

 First, you should know that crabs are at different points of growth when fishers catch them, so there isn’t a standard size.
 The main categories you can find are giant, colossal, and jumbo, each size corresponding to a specific weight (and price).
 The heavier the crabs are, the more meat they will contain.
 However, regardless of size, the following facts apply: